Jaguars of the Pantanal - October 2019

 Midday on our last day on the river, we will boat to a nearby airfield, where we will meet our pilots and transfer by private air charter south and over the beautiful Pantanal wetland to our next destination.

 Caiman Ecological Refuge is located on a 53,000-hectare (131,000 acres) working cattle ranch in the southern part of the Pantanal.
-Our accommodation at Caiman is the private villa of the owner.
-The home is optimally situated in the center of the reserve and the grounds are usually teeming with resident birds and wildlife.
-Our group will have exclusive use of the villa and its staff, so again we will have flexibility in terms of our activities and schedule.
+Here we will have sole use of the Caiman Baiazinha lodge and we will have flexibility in terms of our activities and schedule.

+Our daily safaris will be conducted using open game drive vehicles instead of boats.
+We will go out twice daily and enjoy viewing and photographing the wide variety of birds and mammals that are found in Caiman Eco Refuge.
 Some of the most exciting mammals that we hope to photograph here are giant anteaters, ocelots, crab-eating foxes, capybaras and tapirs.
-We also hope to see some of the many jaguars that live on the ranch land.
-Birdlife is profilic at Caiman Eco Refuge, with hyacinth macaws, a multitude of parrots and parakeets, woodpeckers, trogons, herons, egrets as well as many birds of prey.
+We may also see jaguars.
+Bird life is prolific at Caiman Eco Refuge, with hyacinth macaws, a multitude of parrots and parakeets, woodpeckers, trogons, herons, egrets as well as many birds of prey.

 Today after a final breakfast at our villa, we will transfer by road to Campo Grande, where we will catch our scheduled commercial flight back to São Paulo.